-Hi!
-I’m Amanda.
-My son was born in February 2011, and I ended up exclusively pumping for him after he struggled gaining weight nursing.
+My son was born in February 2011, and I ended up exclusively pumping for him for 14 months after he struggled to gaining weight by nursing.
 After this experience, I made it my mission to become an exclusive pumping expert.

 When I started exclusively pumping, there wasn’t much information about how to do it.
-Most women that I met online who were also exclusively pumping each kind of invented it for themselves.
-I spent a ton of time researching and reading everything I could find in order to find out everything there was to know and to learn tricks to make it easier.
+I spent a ton of time researching and reading everything I could find in order to find out everything there was to know, and to learn tricks to make it easier.

-After I weaned from the pump, I decided to try to help other new mothers in my situation, and over the past five years, I’ve learned so much, both from my research and from other exclusive pumpers.
-In addition to keeping this website up to date with the latest information about exclusive pumping, I wrote two books, Exclusive Pumping and Milk Supply and Weaning from the Pump, started an Exclusive Pumping Facebook group that now has 24,000 members, and created the Exclusive Pumping newsletter.
+In addition to keeping this website up to date with the latest information about exclusive pumping, I’ve written two books, Exclusive Pumping and Milk Supply and Weaning from the Pump, started an Exclusive Pumping Facebook group that now has 29,000 members, and created the Exclusive Pumping newsletter.
+Exclusive Pumping has been featured in a number of respected publications, including The Atlantic, Today’s Parent, and Buzzfeed.

 What is Exclusive Pumping?